 More on query “aggregation”

 In order for the above to work, we need some way to aggregate the keystrokes.
-We use query aggregation techniques, such as edit distance, timestamp, and, most importantly, user ID.
-The user ID is by default the IP.
-It is important that requests contain the actual end user IP.
+We do this based on different indicators, such as edit distance, timestamp and most importantly the user ID.
+The user ID is by default the IP address that performs the search.
+You can override this default by providing a user token.

 Without this, the aggregations and thus most of the metrics won’t be properly computed.